eficode-academy/kubernetes-katas/services.md

 - Create frontend service with type NodePort
 - Access it from the nodes IP address

+:bulb: If you get stuck somewhere along the way, you can check the solution in the done folder.

 ### Step by step instructions
 * Go into the `services` directory and the `start` folder.